fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Cypher-I |<a href="https://medium.com/@marvelmaniac/the-most-underrated-injection-of-all-time-cypher-injection-fa2018ba0de8">The most underrated injection of all time — CYPHER INJECTION.
 How I found and exploited it && 2000$ bounty !</a>
 | Blind-XSS |<a href="https://hackerone.com/reports/1558010">Blind XSS in app.pullrequest.com/████████ via /reviews/ratings/{uuid}</a>
 | Chained |<a href="https://blog.vidocsecurity.com/blog/hacking-swagger-ui-from-xss-to-account-takeovers/">Hacking SwaggerUI  from XSS to account takeovers</a>

-<a href="https://medium.com/@M0X0101/howiwasabletostealuserscredentialsviaswaggeruidomxsse84255eb8c96">How I was able to steal users credentials via Swagger UI DOMXSS</a>
+| DOM-XSS |<a href="https://medium.com/@M0X0101/how-i-was-able-to-steal-users-credentials-via-swagger-ui-dom-xss-e84255eb8c96">How I was able to steal users credentials via Swagger UI DOMXSS</a>

 <a href="https://spaceraccoon.dev/analyzingclipboardeventlistenersstoredxss/">I Hope This Sticks: Analyzing ClipboardEvent Listeners for Stored XSS</a>